SHOSTAKOVICH “On The Alert” from Symphony No. 14

 In addition to her renowned Handel, Mozart, and Bach interpretations, Dominique is drawn to contemporary music.
 Her longtime collaborator, Pulitzer Prize winning composer Yehudi Wyner, accompanied her in a March 2015 recital at Dumbarton Oaks which included Wyner’s own works, some composed expressly for Ms. Labelle.
 Her performances of Seven Romances on Poetry of Alexander Blok by Shostakovich were “in perfect sync,” creating “an uncanny blanket of sound that resonated everywhere at once.”
 The Boston Globe called her interpretation of Britten’s Les Illuminations “heated” and “voluptuous”.
 She has also performed and recorded John Harbison’s The Rewaking with the Lydian String Quartet.

-Born in Montreal and trained at McGill and Boston Universities, Dominique enjoys sharing her technical and musical insights with young singers, and is Professor of Voice at the Schulich School of Music at McGill University.
+Born in Montreal and trained at McGill and Boston Universities, Dominique enjoys sharing her technical and musical insights with young singers, and is Chair of Voice Area at the Schulich School of Music at McGill University.
 She has also taught master classes at Harvard University, Smith College, and the University of Massachusetts.
+In 2018 she was a recipient of the prestigious Opera Canada Award (“The Rubies”) for her significant contributions to the opera world.
+During the previous year, she was honored at gala concerts by both Göttingen Handel Festival and Philharmonia Baroque Orchestra for her extraordinary artistic contributions.